 Speculative TLS

-Going through an HTTP CONNECT proxy normally costs you two round-trips before any TLS bytes hit the wire:
+A standard HTTP CONNECT proxy dial costs two round-trips before any TLS bytes hit the wire:

 - Client opens TCP to the proxy.